Obarun/66/doc/66-scandir.md

 #### Options

-- **-h**: print this help.
+- **-h, --help**: print this help.
-- **-b**: create scandir for a boot process.
+- **-b, --boot**: create scandir for a boot process.
 Only the root user can use this option.
 It is not meant to be used directly even with root.
 [66 boot](66-boot.html) calls it during the boot process.
-- **-B**: create scandir for a boot process inside a container.
+- **-B, --container**: create scandir for a boot process inside a container.
 This option modifies some behaviors:

     The ultimate output fallback (i.e. the place where error messages go when nothing catches them, e.g. the error messages from the catch-all logger and the [s6-supervise](https://skarnet.org/software/s6/s6-supervise.html) process managing the catch-all logger) is not `/dev/console`, but the descriptor that was init's standard error.
     Stopping the container with reboot will make the container's init program report being killed by a `SIGHUP`.
 Stopping it with [66 poweroff](66-poweroff.html) will make it report being killed by a `SIGINT`.
 This is according to the reboot(2) specification.
     Stopping the container with [66 halt](66-halt.html), however, is different.
 It will make the container's pid 1 read a number in the `/run/66/container/<UID>/halt` file which contents the variable `EXITCODE`, and exit with the code it has read.
 (Default is 0.)
 This means that in order to run a command in a container managed by [66 boot](66-boot.html) and exit the container when the command dies while reporting the exit code to its parent, [66 boot](66-boot.html) use the `/etc/66/rc.init.container` file instead of the `/etc/66/rc.init` file.
 This file should be modified to launch the command that you want to start inside this container.
 Then you need to stop that container calling [66 halt](66-halt.html).
     All the running services will be killed, all the zombies will be reaped, and the container will exit with the required exit code.

-- **-c**: do not catch logs.
+- **-c, --no-logger**: do not catch logs.
 On a non-containerized system, that means that all the logs from the *scandir* will go to `/dev/console`, and that `/dev/console` will also be the default `stdout` and `stderr` for services running under the supervision tree: use of this option is discouraged.
 On a containerized system (when paired with the `-B` option), it simply means that these outputs go to the default `stdout` and `stderr` given to the container's init - this should generally not be the default, but might be useful in some cases.

-- **-L** *log_user*: run catch-all logger as *log_user* user.
+- **-L, --log-user** *log_user*: run catch-all logger as *log_user* user.
 Default is `%%s6log_user%%`.
 The default can also be changed at compile-time by passing the `‑‑with‑s6‑log‑user=user` option to `./configure`.

-- **-s** *skel*: use *skel* as skeleton directory.
+- **-s, --skeleton** *skel*: use *skel* as skeleton directory.
 Directory containing *skeleton* files.
 This option is not meant to be used directly even with root.
 [66 boot](66-boot.html) calls it during the boot process.
 Default is `%%skel%%`.

 #### Usage examples